getSizeOf/sizeOf-Droid/README.md

 2. Open the app

-3. Starting @ 5cm from your phone focus on the object and press record data point.
+3. Starting @ 5cm from your phone focus on the object (tap) and press record data point.

 4. Move your phone back 3cm and repeat until you reach 80cm.